 Create another simple attribute with the following values, then click Finish:

-You have successfully created 2 lists of values and added to your model attributes using them.
+You have successfully created two lists of values and added them to your model attributes.

-In the next step, you will finalize the Employee entity by adding the other attributes.
+Next, you will finalize the Employee entity by adding other attributes.

 It is now time to finalize the Employee entity.

-Following the same instructions that you used in step 3.
-Create the Employee entity, add the remaining attributes of the Employee entity:
+1. Following the instructions in ③ Create the Employee entity, add the remaining attributes of the Employee entity.

 Attribute